MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/CYCLE.md

 ---
 ---

-## ⭕ TOOL 0.2 - Learning cycle for learning team
+## ⭕ TOOL 0.2 - Learning Cycle for Learning Team

 **_A visual representation of the learning cycle model, with discussion prompts for the learning team_**